What is this website about?

 - They’re proud of not having a code of conduct, and were mocking FreeBSD for adopting one.

-- Theo is known to routinely call people names and being harsh, calling people assholes, inaccurate jerk, …
+- Theo is known to routinely call people names and being harsh, calling people assholes, inaccurate jerk, stupid, …

 This website was done because studying mitigations is fun, not to get involved in a huge flamewars or endless bike-shedding on mailing lists.